gopine/diary/2024/October/October 7 (Monday).md

 Also thinking about code splitting to reduce initial load time.

 Implemented lazy loading for images using the Intersection Observer API.

+Tried a code splitting, but it breaks existing tests.